yangryu321/TournamentTracker/README.md

 First time using SQL with an ORM.
 Although I learned SQL long time ago back in school, I didn't actually build a project with it.  </br>
 So this is very first time using database plus a ORM.
 Speaking of Dapper, I knew there is this other ORM called Ef core and it was pretty </br>
 popular, but I still used ORM because the tutorial did so :rofl:.
 So now after I learned ef core too, I'm thinking maybe I should add another</br>
 implementation of the dataaccess with EF core.
+There is also a second database which is a local textfile database.

 ### *About Winform* :